Adam21241/beeradvocate/README.md

 3. What are the factors that impacts the quality of beer the most ? (answer in data_exploration.ipynb)

 4. I enjoy a beer which aroma and appearance matches the beer style.
-What beer should I buy ? (not solved yet)
+What beer should I buy ? (proposal of answer in issue #5)